Sakina is a teacher who has lived in Kuwait for 14 years. She writes on food, pets, health, and life.

-Kuwaiti cuisine is an infusion of Arabian, Persian, Indian, and Mediterranean cuisines.
-I have been living in Kuwait for the past 14 years.
-In this article, I'm going to talk about some food items that are very popular here.
-If you visit Kuwait, these are a must have.
+Kuwaiti cuisine is a fusion of Arabian, Persian, Indian, and Mediterranean cuisines.
+I have lived in Kuwait for the past 14 years, and in this article I'm going to talk about some foods and spices that are very popular here.
+If you visit this country, these are all must-haves.

 1. Machboos Dakkus

 Machboos dakkus is the traditional dish of Kuwait.
 Rice is cooked in zafran (saffron) to add a rich, unique flavor to it.
 It is also sprinkled with generous amounts of split chickpeas and raisins at times.
 This adds both a crunchy and soft texture to it.
 Also, the raisins add a slightly sweet taste to every morsel, which makes this dish so delicious and special.
 The rice is then topped with separately cooked chicken legs or meat.
 This part is called machboos.
 Dakkus is a thick tomato gravy or soup (per taste) which is poured on top of the rice, adding a tangy and sweet taste to the whole dish.

 If you don't like adding dakkus (tomato gravy) on top of the rice, you can just drink it together with each morsel.
 All in all, it tastes delicious.
 This dish is bland, healthy and is filled with abundant flavors.

 Khubz is the traditional flatbread of Kuwait.
 It is made up of wheat flour and then baked at high temperatures.
 It is soft and fluffy and is stomach-filling.
 Hammus is a dip made up of mashed chickpeas which are blended with light spices and topped with olive oil.
 You can also ask for extra toppings like cubed tomatoes, cucumber, makdoonis (parsley) and more olive oil.
 This dish is healthy, hearty and tastes scrumptious.
 It is very popular here and people love eating it.